 The college has put together a cross-functional group of college personnel to form the Institutional Effectiveness Committee.
-The committees responsibilities include: (1) defining the college's comprehensive plan for the on-going assessment of all administrative and academic functions; (2) reviewing the content and usefulness of data collected for Planning and Institutional Effectiveness to ensure alignment with the new Principles of Accreditation, national and regional benchmarks and college defined measures and standards; and (3) reviewing the current system of Critical Success Factors, Indicators of Effectiveness and evaluation standards to ensure continued appropriateness of the system and make recommendations for revisions.
-The availability of national databases and benchmarking projects (ex.
-IPEDS, NCES, Consortium for Student Retention Data Exchange (CSRDE) and Kansas Benchmarking Study), along with the SC CHEMIS database and the SBTCE CERS databases, is considered in the development of measures needed to evaluate the performance of programs and services.
+The committee's responsibilities include: (1) defining the college's comprehensive plan for the on-going assessment of all administrative and academic functions; (2) reviewing the content and usefulness of data collected for Planning and Institutional Effectiveness to ensure alignment with the new Principles of Accreditation, national and regional benchmarks, and college-defined measures and standards; and (3) reviewing the current system of Critical Success Factors, Indicators of Effectiveness and evaluation standards to ensure continued appropriateness of the system and making projects (e.g. IPEDS, NCES, Consortium for Student Retention Data Exchange (CSRDE), and Kansas Benchmarking Study), along with the SC CHEMIS database and the SBTCE CERS databases, is considered in the development of measures needed to evaluate the performance of programs and services.
 These recommendations are then forwarded to the Strategic Planning Council for final approval and implementation.